What is God's Grace?

 Grace - proclaims justification and life

 Grace is God's gift of salvation given through Jesus Christ's sacrifice on the cross.
 We cannot earn this gift.
-It is given out of God's infinite love, mercy, and goodness.
+It is given to us out of God's infinite love, mercy, and goodness.
+It comes with no strings attached.
 We accept this gift when we place our faith and trust in Jesus Christ.
-When we do, we are freed from the penalty of our sins and reconciled with God (Romans 3:23-24; 5:1-21; Ephesians 2:4-5; 1 Thessalonians 3:13; Hebrews 9:28).
-God offered the gift of salvation to mankind with the death and resurrection of Jesus Christ.
-It comes with no strings attached.
+When we do, we are reconciled with God and freed from the penalty of our sins (Romans 3:23-24; 5:1-21; Ephesians 2:4-5; 1 Thessalonians 3:13; Hebrews 9:28).

 Thanks to God's grace, we no longer live under the merit system of the Mosaic Law.
 Since the resurrection, salvation no longer depends on our good deeds, rituals, ceremonies, or by keeping the Mosaic Law (Romans 6:14).
+Good deeds don't earn salvation.
+Good deeds are the fruit of our salvation.
 Now, we are saved or lost based on whether we accept or reject Jesus Christ (John 1:12-13; 3:16; 3:36; 5;24; Hebrews 1:1-3; 1 John 5:10-12).
-Good deeds don't earn salvation.
-Good deeds are the fruit of salvation.

 What is the Mosaic Law?

-The Mosaic Law is also called the Law of Moses.
-It can be found in the first five books of the Old Testament (the Pentateuch).
+The Mosaic Law, also called the Law of Moses can be found in the first five books of the Old Testament (the Pentateuch).
 The Mosaic Law is the Ten Commandments and the many religious rules, rites and ceremonies observed by Jews.
 God gave the Mosaic Law to the Israelites through Moses.
 It was never meant to save us.
-It was meant to show how far short we fall to God's perfect standards (Romans 3:20; 7:7-8).
-In effect, the Mosaic Law was our teacher (Galatians 3:24).
+It was meant to be temporary.
+To show us how far short we fall to God's perfect standards (Romans 3:20; 7:7-8).
+In effect, the Mosaic Law was our teacher (Galatians 3:24) until the Messiah arrived.
 When we read the Mosaic Law, we realize we need salvation.
-We can never find righteousness by obeying the Mosaic Law of the Old Testament.
+We can never find righteousness by obeying the Mosaic Law.
+To break one aspect of the Law is the same as violating all of it (James 2:10).
 No one can live up to its standards (Galatians 3:10).
-To break one aspect of the Law is the same as violating all of it (James 2:10).

 Under the Mosaic Law, God demands righteousness from mankind.